 The platform allows you access to 2000+ instruments and you can choose from over 100 technical indicators.

-Released on December 2018, Web Trader is City Index’s online platform will Advantage Web which is being phased out.
-Web Trader is built using HTML5 rather than Flash which means better loading performance with less power.
+Released on April 2018, Web Trader is City Index’s online platform will Advantage Web, which is being phased out.
+Web Trader is built using HTML5 rather than Flash, which means better loading performance with less power.